DevExpress-Examples/create-circular-progress-bar-with-wpf-gauges/README.md

 ## FiveRangeCircularProgressBar

-A Circular Progress Bar control that allows you to show a progress of five separate values.
+A Circular Progress Bar control able to display the progress of five separate values.

 ![Image](/images/FiveRangeCircularProgressBar.png)